clflhq/coinfra-get-started/README.md

 ```

 ### Troubleshooting
-If you can't connect with the WebSocket server, you may find the error messages from Coinfra on Google Chrome Developer Tools.
+If you can't connect with the WebSocket server, you may find the error messages from Coinfra on WebSocket binary message viewer of Google Chrome Developer Tools.
 https://developer.chrome.com/blog/new-in-devtools-74/#binary

 Refer to index.html of this repository for more detail